From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Introduction

 Compared with $Q$-learning in the discounted setting, the finite-time analysis of average-reward $Q$-learning is significantly more challenging due to the following reasons: (1) the lack of discounting makes the Bellman operator non-contractive in any norm, (2) the iterates are not uniformly bounded, and (3) the use of adaptive stepsizes (which is necessary, as will be illustrated in Section \ref{sec:viewpoint}) introduces strong correlations and makes the algorithm a non-Markovian SA.
 As a result, none of the existing approaches for discounted $Q$-learning are applicable here.

 \paragraph{Stochastic Approximation.} At a high level, $Q$-learning can be viewed as iteratively solving the Bellman equation, a fixed-point equation, using the SA method \cite{robbins1951stochastic}.
 The asymptotic convergence of SA for solving fixed-point equations has been established under fairly general assumptions in \cite{borkar2000ode,lauand2024revisiting,benveniste2012adaptive,borkar_SA,kushner2012stochastic}, among many others.
 For finite-time analysis, the properties of the fixed-point operator and the nature of the noise sequence play crucial roles.
-In particular, when the operator is linear or contractive with respect to some norm, and the noise process is either i.i.d. or forms a uniformly ergodic Markov chain, there is a rich body of literature establishing mean-square and high-probability bounds \cite{srikant2019finite,bhandari2018finite,qu2020finite,chen2024lyapunov,wainwright2019stochastic,mou2021optimal,mou2020linear,chen2023concentration,durmus2021tight,qian2024almost,huo2023bias}.
+In particular, when the operator is linear or contractive with respect to some norm, and the noise process is either i.i.d., or a martingale difference sequence, or forms a uniformly ergodic Markov chain, there is a rich body of literature establishing mean-square and high-probability bounds \cite{srikant2019finite,bhandari2018finite,qu2020finite,chen2024lyapunov,wainwright2019stochastic,mou2021optimal,mou2020linear,chen2025concentration,durmus2021tight,qian2024almost,huo2023bias}.
 Beyond these standard settings, finite-time analysis of SA with seminorm contractive operators and non-expansive operators have been developed recently in \cite{chen2025non} and \cite{blaser2024asymptotic,bravo2024stochastic}, respectively.

-A main feature of the average-reward $Q$-learning algorithms studied in this work is that, as SA algorithms, they are inherently non-Markovian due to the use of adaptive stepsizes that depend on the entire history of visited state-action pairs.
-Through a novel reformulation, we cast the algorithm as a Markovian SA; however, the resulting Markovian noise is time-inhomogeneous and, more importantly, does not exhibit geometric mixing, or even mixing faster than $1/k$.
-This presents a unique challenge that has not been addressed in the existing finite-time analysis of SA.
+A main feature of the average-reward $Q$-learning algorithms studied in this work is that, as SA algorithms, they are inherently non-Markovian due to the use of adaptive stepsizes that depend on the entire history of visited state–action pairs.
+Through a novel reformulation, we cast the algorithm as a Markovian SA; however, the resulting Markovian noise is time-inhomogeneous and thus does not exhibit geometric mixing.
+This presents a unique challenge that has not been addressed in the existing finite-time analyses of SA.